EXCLUSION IN SPIRITUAL COMMUNITIES

 “This parable is given by Jesus in the context of an expert in Jewish law asking ‘Who is my neighbor?’
 You see, Jesus was teaching this lawyer to re-think his notion of the neighborhood, even his notion of brotherhood.
 Jesus was teaching him that ethnic and racial affinity is not the determinant of brotherly love.
 He was teaching there is honor in extending oneself across traditionally taboo barriers of race and class and investing in the physical (and spiritual) development of others.
 We see in this example, Jesus fully intended for the outcast to be brought into the family of God.”

-And, the Reverend Dr. Martin Luther King, Jr. actually expounded on the lesson of the parable of the good Samaritan in his 1967 sermon: “Beyond Vietnam: A Time to Break Silence,” delivered at Riverside Church in New York City:
+And, the Rev. Martin Luther King, Jr. actually expounded on the lesson of the parable of the good Samaritan in his 1967 sermon: “Beyond Vietnam: A Time to Break Silence,” delivered at Riverside Church in New York City.
+In this sermon, Rev. Martin Luther King, Jr. reminds us that the real goal is not just to follow the role model of the Good Samaritan but even more we need to transform our world where people become beggars and get beaten up.

 So, returning to my wise and esteemed colleague, Barron Witherspoon, Sr., he raises important questions about why we prefer to worship with people who look like ourselves when the message of Jesus and other prophets was clearly opposite to this: